Skip to main content

 Nicolás Alessandroni, PhD

-He received his PhD in Psychology from the Universidad Autónoma de Madrid (Spain) with a project investigating the relationship between object use and the early development of conceptual thinking from an ecological-enactive approach to cognition.
+He earned his PhD in Psychology from the Universidad Autónoma de Madrid (Spain) in 2021, with research centered on the relationship between object use and the early development of conceptual thinking from an ecological-enactive approach to cognition.
 In 2023, he was honoured with the prestigious Doctoral Dissertation Award by the Jean Piaget Society (USA).

 Teaching activities